 Wondering what to do about that old car, RV, or truck that's been parked on your street for over a week now?
-Abandoned vehicles that are old and beat up can not only be an eyesore, they can take up valuable parking spaces in crowded residential areas.
-It can be a special nuisance if an abandoned vehicle happens to be taking up the space right in front of your house or apartment, so that you have difficulty parking anywhere nearby.
+Abandoned vehicles can not only be an eyesore, but take up valuable parking spaces in crowded residential areas.
+It can be a particular nuisance if an abandoned vehicle has been left in front of your house or apartment, so that you have difficulty parking anywhere nearby.

 Your first task is to check local rules regarding vehicle parking on city streets (or county roads, depending on where you live).
 Almost all cities prohibit leaving any vehicle parked on a city street too long—often defined as more than 72 hours.

-Also, check ordinances regarding disabled vehicles (those that are immobilized because they lack an engine, tires, doors, or any other necessary driving equipment).
+Also check ordinances regarding disabled vehicles (those that are immobilized because they lack an engine, tires, doors, or any other necessary driving equipment).
 Typical ordinances require disabled cars to be either put into an enclosed structure, such as a garage, or placed behind a fence.
 Some ordinances limit the parking of RVs and disabled cars to 72 hours, unless they are enclosed or out of sight.

 If none of your neighbors or nearby business owners know who owns a car that has been on your street for days now, you can probably assume it's abandoned.
 That's especially true if the vehicle is in bad shape, with major parts (such as an engine or doors) missing, flat tires, or expired license plates.

-After checking to see if the vehicle has been reported stolen, some police departments will place a warning tag on the vehicle, giving the owner a short amount of time, such as 24 hours, to move the vehicle.
+After checking to see whether the vehicle has been reported stolen, some police departments will place a warning tag on the vehicle, giving the owner a short amount of time, such as 24 hours, to move it.
 If the vehicle has not been moved within the time limit, the city may impound and/or dispose of it.

 Occasionally, a departing tenant will leave an inoperable car in the parking lot or garage.
 While states' landlord-tenant laws often require landlords to provide tenants written notice that they are dealing with abandoned property, these rules don't typically apply to motor vehicles.